What You Should Know About Famotidine

 How Effective is Famotidine?

 Famotidine is relatively effective in treating issues related to stomach acid.
 It is often the first medication tried but is not always as effective as medications called “proton pump inhibitors”.
 Proton pump inhibitors are considered more effective when used long-term.
-However, they do come with more risk as they are contradicted while on many other medications and also have some long-term health risks.
+However, they do come with more risk as they are contraindicated while on many other medications and also have some long-term health risks.
 Your healthcare provider will decide which medication is best for you depending on your medical history and specific health condition.

 Famotidine Side Effects